Higher order differential analysis with vectorized derivatives: Product and chain rules for vectorized higher order derivatives

 \item Let the function $\bbf\colon\mathbb R^d\to\mathbb R^p$ be $r$-times differentiable at $\bc$.
 If $\ba \in \mathbb{R}^q$ is a constant vector, then the $r$th derivative of $\ba\otimes\bbf$ at $\bc$ is $\D^{\otimes r} (\ba \otimes \bbf)(\bc) = \ba \otimes \D^{\otimes r } \bbf(\bc) \in\mathbb{R}^{pqd^r}$.
 If $\bA \in \mathcal{M}_{q\times p}$ is a constant matrix, then the $r$th derivative of $\bA\bbf$ at $\bc$ is $\D^{\otimes r} (\bA \bbf)(\bc) = (\bA \otimes \bI_{d^r}) \D^{\otimes r} \bbf(\bc)\in\mathbb{R}^{qd^r}$. \end{enumerate} \end{theorem}

 Theorem~\ref{thm:deriv-const} verifies that $\D^{\otimes r}$ demonstrates an expected behavior under constant multiplication.
 From this, we next move onto the derivative of the product of two functions.
-Whilst the product rule for higher order derivatives of the product of two scalar-valued functions is well-established as the general Leibniz rule, we establish it for the Kronecker product of two vector-valued functions.
+Whilst the product rule for higher order partial derivatives of the product of two scalar-valued functions is well established as the general Leibniz rule, we establish it here for the vectorized derivative of the Kronecker product of two vector-valued functions.

-\begin{theorem}[General Leibniz rule] \begin{enumerate}[label=(\roman*)] \item Let the functions $f,g\colon\mathbb R^d\to\mathbb R$ be $r$-times differentiable at $\bc$.
+\begin{theorem}[General Leibniz rule] \, \begin{enumerate}[label=(\roman*)] \item Let the functions $f,g\colon\mathbb R^d\to\mathbb R$ be $r$-times differentiable at $\bc$.
 Then the $r$th derivative of $f\cdot g$ at $\bc$ is

 \item Let the functions $\bbf\colon\mathbb R^d\to\mathbb R^p, \bg\colon\mathbb R^d\to\mathbb R^q$ be $r$-times differentiable at $\bc$.
 Then the $r$th derivative of $\bbf\otimes\bg$ at $\bc$ is

 \end{enumerate} \end{theorem}